benmat/fedora-install/README.md

 ## Browser

 A lot of webpages will have missing or bad-looking fonts.
-One solution is to install the Microsoft fonts. *Let me know if there are free, official packages that will replace this step.*
+One solution is to install the Microsoft fonts.

 ```sh
 $ yum install cabextract